Ranjit Bolt

 Ranjit Bolt OBE (born 1959) is a British playwright and translator.
 He was born in Manchester of Anglo-Indian parents and is the nephew of playwright and screenwriter Robert Bolt.
 His father is literary critic Sydney Bolt, author of several books including A preface to James Joyce, and his mother has worked as a teacher of English.

 Life and career

 Bolt was educated at The Perse School and Balliol College, Oxford.
 He worked as a stockbroker for eight years but "was desperate to escape, any escape route would have done, and translating turned out to be the one".
 As well as his plays, he has published a novel in verse, Losing it and a verse translation for children of the fables of La Fontaine, The Hare and the Tortoise.
 His version of Cyrano de Bergerac opened on New York at the Roundabout Theatre in September 2012, with Douglas Hodge in the title role.
 His adaptation of Volpone for Sir Trevor Nunn, was produced by the Royal Shakespeare Company in the summer of 2015.

 He was awarded the OBE in 2003 for services to literature.

+Translation of Molière's Le Tartuffe

+Ranjit Bolt’s 1991 translation of Molière’s 1664 masterpiece Tartuffe into English rhyming couplets, revised for a British stage production in 2002, is noted for its bold, colloquial, and humorous approach.
+Bolt’s version adopts a modern, shorter comic meter—typically four beats per line—while freely expanding or contracting the original’s structure to emphasize wit and accessibility.
+Unlike literal translations, Bolt prioritizes comedic effect and contemporary resonance over strict fidelity to Molière’s line count or phrasing.

+The 2002 revision notably abbreviates some of Cléante’s speeches (though the full texts are included in an appendix), a choice that has drawn mixed reactions.

+Critics have debated whether Bolt’s approach “dumbs down” Molière’s work or revitalizes its satirical edge for modern audiences.
+While some argue that the translation reflects Bolt’s voice as much as Molière’s, others praise its irreverent energy and theatrical vitality.
+The result is a version of Tartuffe that, while not universally accepted as faithful to the original, is celebrated for its humor, verve, and appeal to contemporary audiences.